You are here

 Any student who fails to begin attendance or ceases participation for at least two consecutive weeks may be administratively withdrawn from the course(s).
 Additionally, any student who has sporadic participation in a course resulting in the student missing 15% or more of the coursework may be administratively withdrawn.
 Individual programs may have more rigorous attendance and participation requirements.

 Any student who feels that the administrative withdrawal was executed unfairly or inaccurately can appeal the withdrawal within 10 calendar days of notification.
-The student must submit a written letter of appeal to the appropriate Associate Dean or director.
+The student must appeal in writing to the faculty member associated with the course.

 A student who is administratively withdrawn will receive a grade of “WX” for the course(s) and will be financially responsible for all tuition and fees associated with the course(s).

 An administrative withdrawal may only be granted through the official College withdrawal deadline for each course(s).

 Withdrawal from College